wingkwong/leetcode-the-hard-way/tutorials/graph-theory/LeastCommonAncestor.md

 class Solution {
 public:
     TreeNode* lowestCommonAncestor(TreeNode* root, TreeNode* p, TreeNode* q) {
-        //base case to check if the root is null or
+        // base case to check if the root is null or
-        //one of the required nodes is the root itself if (root==NULL) {
+        // one of the required nodes is the root itself
+        // used the recursive implementation discussed earlier if (root==NULL) {
             return root;
         }
         if(root == p || root == q){
             return root;
         }
-        //recursing for the left subtree
+        // recursing for the left subtree
         TreeNode* left = lowestCommonAncestor(root->left,p,q);
-        //recursing for the right subtree
+        // recursing for the right subtree
         TreeNode* right = lowestCommonAncestor(root->right,p,q);

-        //if one of them is NULL means we need to return the other one if(left == NULL) {
+        // if one of them is NULL means we need to return the other one if(left == NULL) {
             return right;
         }